White Lotus Societies: White Lotus Revolutions

+During the uprising in 1813, The Baguadao sect was speculated as being a branch of White Lotus Societies.

 The White Lotus reemerged in the late 18th century in the form of an inspired Chinese movement in many different forms and sects.

 In 1774, the herbalist and martial artist Wang Lun founded a derivative sect of the White Lotus that promoted underground meditation teachings in Shandong province, not far from Beijing near the city of Linqing.
 The sect led an uprising that captured three small cities and laid siege to the larger city of Linqing, a strategic location on the north–south Grand Canal transportation route.
 After initial success, he was outnumbered and defeated by Qing troops, including local armies of Chinese soldiers known as the Green Standard Army.

 An account of Wang Lun's death was given to Qing authorities by a captured rebel.
 Wang Lun remained sitting in his headquarters wearing a purple robe and two silver bracelets while he burned to death with his dagger and double-bladed sword beside him.
 Wang Lun likely failed because he did not make any attempts to raise wide public support.
 He did not distribute captured wealth or food supplies, nor did he promise to lessen the tax burden.
 Unable to build up a support base, he was forced to quickly flee all three cities that he attacked in order to evade government troops.
 Though he passed through an area inhabited by almost a million peasants, his army never measured more than four thousand soldiers, many of whom had been forced into service.

-White Lotus Rebellion

-Beginning in 1794, two decades after Wang Lun's failed uprising, a movement also arose in the mountainous region that separates Sichuan from Hubei and Shaanxi in central China as tax protests.
-Here, the White Lotus led impoverished settlers into rebellion, promising personal salvation in return for their loyalty.
-Beginning as tax protests, the eventual rebellion gained growing support and sympathy from many ordinary people.
-The rebellion grew in number and power and eventually, into a serious concern for the government.